proveskit/Documentation/docs/core_documentation/hardware/FC_board.md

 Programmed in CircuitPython.

 ### RFM98PW 433 MHZ LoRa Radio Module
 To communicate between satellites or to ground stations.
+This module was selected based on its flight heritage on the PyCubed lineage of CubeSats.

 ### VL6180 LiDAR
 To detect antenna deployment.